Efficient Multi-Source Knowledge Transfer by Model Merging: Evaluation protocol

 During the target task adaptation stage, we fine-tune the merged model for each dataset independently, using the same hyperparameters as the aTLAS baseline (each adaptation runs for 10 epochs with a learning rate of $10^{-1}$).
-The batch size is adjusted based on the model architecture: 64 for the ViT-B-32 model and 128 for the larger ViT-L-14 model.
+The batch size is adjusted based on the model architecture: 64 for the ViT-B-32 and ViT-B-16 model and 128 for the larger ViT-L-14 model.
 For the ViT-L-14 architecture, both methods originally use two steps of gradient accumulation.
 To ensure a controlled and reproducible evaluation provided by aTLAS, the source task vectors are aggregated incrementally in a fixed, pre-defined sequence.
 The order of aggregation is as follows: Cars, DTD, EuroSAT, GTSRB, MNIST, RESISC45, SUN397, SVHN, CIFAR10, CIFAR100, ImageNet, STL10, Food101, Caltech101, Caltech256, FGVCAircraft, Flowers102, OxfordIIITPet, CUB200, PascalVOC, Country211, and UCF101.
-Each experimental run was conducted once with a single random seed across our comprehensive evaluation, which included 21 target tasks, multiple aggregation levels, and varying parameter budgets.

-\subsubsection{Computational Environment}
+\subsection{Computational Environment}

 All experiments were conducted within a high-performance computing (HPC) cluster equipped with a heterogeneous GPU environment.
 The available resources included partitions with NVIDIA RTX 4090, NVIDIA V100, and NVIDIA A100 GPUs.
 The results reported in this paper, generated using the ViT-L-14 architecture, were obtained with nodes equipped with NVIDIA A100-SXM4-80GB GPUs.
 Our software stack was built upon the CUDA 12.2 toolkit with NVIDIA driver version 535.183.01.